Welcome to Lady Be Good.net

 Crash Site Requirements: Heading and Prop #4 Impact:

 The crash site evidence requires that two parameters be met at the time of impact.
 The first requirement is that the aircraft must not only arrive at or near the location of the crash site, but must impact the ground at a heading approximating the alignment of the impact debris field.
 Neither Walker, McClendon, or Martinez however, mention the alignment of either the LBG or the debris field.
 We're unsure if it is even mentioned in the Fuller/Neep Report.
-It has been generally referred to having been found facing "almost due east" with the debris field stretching out across the desert directly in front of it as pictured at right, indicating it cart wheeled about 180 degrees before coming to a stop.
+It has been generally referred to having been found facing "almost due east" with the debris field stretching out across the desert directly in front of it as pictured at right, indicating it rotated about 180 degrees before coming to a stop.
+In addition, judging from the angle of the broken tail section (60 degrees to starboard) the rotation was cleary in a clockwise direction.

 To narrow down the heading at impact we studied several photos of the LBG taken at low sun angles, one on the morning February 28th, 1959 when Sheridan's party was there, and another taken May 24th or 25th, 1959 when the Army investigators first arrived.
 By placing the flight sim model at the crash site and then setting the date and sun angle to approximate that which is seen in the photos, it appears that the LBG's nose faces approximately 107 degrees, meaning that the heading at impact would be the reciprocal of about 287 degrees.
 It's a bit hard to tell however if the debris field lines up perfectly with the fuselage itself but it doesn't seem to be any more than a few degrees off and perhaps a hair to the north.
 We will therefore be looking for an impact heading of somewhere between 275 and 295 degrees ***.